-Routine dental benefits are included for all Members in this plan.
+Routine dental benefits are included for all Members in this plan and cover in-network only diagnostic and preventive services.

-The following Routine Dental Benefits Procedure Chart shows specific dental procedures covered by the routine dental benefit and what you will pay for those procedures.
+The following Routine Dental Benefits Procedure Chart shows specific dental procedures covered by the routine dental benefit at no cost to you.
 The services listed are covered benefits when provided by an in-network, licensed dentist and when necessary and customary as determined by the standards of generally accepted dental practice.